andrewkatson/TheBTeam/README.md

 ![tower](https://raw.githubusercontent.com/andrewkatson/TheBTeam/master/resources/sprites/tower/deepdish/closed.png)
 ![tower](https://raw.githubusercontent.com/andrewkatson/TheBTeam/master/resources/sprites/tower/wafflefrycontainer/normal.png)

 Buying towers costs money.
 Upgrading them costs more money!
+In addition, every time you buy a tower, it'll cost twice as much to buy more towers of that type.
 Luckily, when you feed kids, you get their lunch money, which you can spend on more towers.
-As you advance through the game's levels, you'll also start with more and more money as you begin new levels
+As you advance through the game's levels, you'll also start with more and more money at the beginning of each level, allowing you to better prepare for the waves to come.

 #### Dr. Paprika
 ![tower](https://raw.githubusercontent.com/andrewkatson/TheBTeam/master/resources/sprites/tower/colacan/can.png)